 The research team began to identify separate clusters of behaviour, each of which formed distinct team contributions or “Team Roles”.
 A Team Role came to be defined as:

-A tendency to behave, contribute and interrelate with others in a particular way.
+"A tendency to behave, contribute and interrelate with others in a particular way."

+It was found that different individuals displayed different Team Roles to varying degrees.
 Moreover, the behaviour assumed might not correspond with what others observe.
-Whereas many psychometric tests rely on self-reporting, the Belbin assessment uses 360° feedback to give you an accurate idea of how you fit in your team
+Whereas many psychometric tests rely on self-reporting, the Belbin assessment uses 360° feedback to give you an accurate idea of how you fit in your team.